sudo-dave/Weather.io/README.md

 # Weather-Web-Application
-A user friendly and dynamic weather web application built using vanilla JavaScript and CSS library.
+A user friendly and dynamic weather web application built using vanilla JavaScript and no CSS library.